 Individual & Group Therapy

-- Having a positive experience in brief therapy before engaging in longer-term individual therapy or transitioning to group therapy.
+- Having a positive first experience in therapy before engaging in longer term individual work or transitioning into group therapy

-- Gaining concrete skills to cope with new challenges.
+- Gaining new skills to cope with new challenges

 - Finding greater understanding and new perspectives on life experiences

 Given the short-term nature of CAPS counseling, CAPS may also assist you in a referral to a community therapist for specialized or longer-term therapy.
 In all cases, we work together with you to determine the best approach to meet your needs.

 Reasons that a community referral might be a best resource for a student include:

 - Need for specialized or more intensive care

 - Other mental health providers or resources are a better fit for a student’s needs